nickkarikh/db-query-proxy/README.md

     query = SELECT \* FROM tablename WHERE (.+)
     action = rewrite
     rewrite = SELECT * FROM tablename WHERE (col3 >= '$(now-1M)') AND $(1)

+psql (connecting to db-query-proxy instead of direct connection to PostgreSQL):

+    psql -U postgres -h localhost -p 5433 dbname dbname=# SELECT * FROM tablename WHERE id=1;

+Log output:

+    debug: ORIGINAL query: SELECT * FROM tablename WHERE id=1;
+    debug: MODIFIED query (rule 1): SELECT * FROM tablename WHERE (col3 >= '2018-11-12 11:25:23.0+00') AND id=1;